lascod3/TellerSite/README.md

 This project can be adapted to manage clientele and merchandise in real-world small business environments.

 Features
 Add new client records
 View and list existing client information
 Edit client details
 Delete client entries
 MySQL database integration
 Simple UI with core functionality emphasis

 Setup Instructions
 To run this project locally, follow the steps below:
 Download and install a local server such as XAMPP or WAMP.
 Start the Apache server and MySQL database from the control panel.
 Navigate to the htdocs directory (usually located in the XAMPP installation folder).

 Open a terminal or command prompt in the htdocs directory.
 Run the following command to clone the repository: git clone https://github.com/lask0d3/TellerSite.git

-mport the MySQL database file (if provided) into phpMyAdmin or create the necessary tables manually.
+Import the MySQL database file (if provided) into phpMyAdmin or create the necessary tables manually.

 In your browser, go to:
 http://localhost/TellerSite/dashboard.php